K-KyoruMii/IntegrationAssignment1/README.md

-This is a simple Java program designed to emulate a game of Rock Paper Scissors against a computer opponent.
+This is a set of VERY simple Java games, which includes a rudimentary version of Rock Paper Scissors against a computer opponent and a number guessing game.

-It should work in most online compilers.
+The code should work in most online compilers.